Next: Supernatural S 03 E 02 The Kids Are Alright

 - Apathy Killed the Cat: An extreme example.
 The demon Sloth causes an entire family to sit on the couch and watch TV until they died of dehydration and starvation.

-- Bad-Guy Bar: The Sins like to hang out together at a local bar that is frequented by them and them alone.
+- Bad-Guy Bar: The Sins like to hang out together at a local bar, The Old Terminal Pub, that is frequented by them and them alone.
 Wrath, who lays claim to it as his bar, especially hates it when hunters pay their unwelcome visits.
 Too bad Isaac and Tamara don't realize any of this until it's too late, which results in Isaac suffering a gruesome death.
 Fridge Horror comes into play when one considers what the Sins would do to ordinary citizens coming in.

 - Battle Couple: Husband-and-wife hunting duo Isaac and Tamara.